 Now, there are some requirements to be eligible for this index.
 First, the stock must be listed on NYSE, NYSE MKT, or Nasdaq.
 Additionally, the company needs to generate a majority of revenues from the internet.
 Moreover, it needs to have a minimum trading history of one quarter, and the three-month average market cap must be greater than $100M.

-FDN typically holds around 40 stocks, 15 of which are internet commerce and 25 are internet services companies.
+FDN typically holds around 40 stocks, 15 of which are internet commerce and 25 of which are internet services companies.

 Although FDN is not as liquid as QQQ, it still trades on average around 1M shares per day.

 For those who want more exposure to FANG stocks, they may consider FDN.
 Now, FDN currently allocates 9.24% to AMZN, 8.42% to FB, 6.43% to NFLX, 4.92% to GOOG, and 4.81% to GOOGL.
-That said, FDN allocates over 30% of its portfolio to these four companies alone.
+Therefore, FDN allocates over 30% of its portfolio to these four companies alone.